Who is Sentry Recovery & Collections?

 Should I contact or pay Sentry Recovery & Collections?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Sentry Recovery & Collections for millions of clients nationwide.
+The most effective way to deal with Sentry Recovery & Collections is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Sentry Recovery & Collections on behalf of their clients.

 Will Sentry Recovery & Collections sue me or garnish my wages?